tombewley/tombewley.github.io/_pages/notes/Dictionary Learning.md

+---
+title: Dictionary Learning
+permalink: /notes/Dictionary Learning
+---
-One of three approaches to alleviating superposition suggested in Anthropic's [[Toy Models of Superposition|toy models]] blog post, which has a long history in the sparse coding literature and may even be [[Sparse coding with an overcomplete basis set: A strategy employed by V1?|a strategy employed by the brain]].
+One of three approaches to alleviating superposition suggested in Anthropic's [toy models](Toy%20Models%20of%20Superposition) blog post, which has a long history in the sparse coding literature and may even be [a strategy employed by the brain](Sparse%20coding%20with%20an%20overcomplete%20basis%20set:%20A%20strategy%20employed%20by%20V1?).

-It was initially most vigorously pursued in a series of reports culminating in [[Sparse Autoencoders Find Highly Interpretable Features in Language Models]].
-Anthropic then came out with the [[Towards Monosemanticity - Decomposing Language Models With Dictionary Learning|towards monosemanticity]] and [[Scaling Monosemanticity - Extracting Interpretable Features from Claude 3 Sonnet|scaling monosemanticity]] posts, which are detailed demonstrations of essentially the same technique at increasing scales.
-Work in this area has since exploded, making it the hottest ticket in [[mechanistic interpretability]] as of mid-2024.
+It was initially most vigorously pursued in a series of reports culminating in [Sparse Autoencoders Find Highly Interpretable Features in Language Models](Sparse%20Autoencoders%20Find%20Highly%20Interpretable%20Features%20in%20Language%20Models).
+Anthropic then came out with the [towards monosemanticity](Towards%20Monosemanticity%20-%20Decomposing%20Language%20Models%20With%20Dictionary%20Learning) and [scaling monosemanticity](Scaling%20Monosemanticity%20-%20Extracting%20Interpretable%20Features%20from%20Claude%203%20Sonnet) posts, which are detailed demonstrations of essentially the same technique at increasing scales.
+Work in this area has since exploded, making it the hottest ticket in [mechanistic interpretability](mechanistic%20interpretability) as of mid-2024.

 ---